beigeworm/PoshCord-C2/README.md

 12. `CustomCommand` : Execute a hosted text file as a script.
 13. `IsAdmin`  : Check if the session is admin.
 14. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
-15. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.)
+15. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.) (can take a few miniutes to complete)
 16. `Close`  : Close this Session
 17. `Options`  : Show the Module menu
 18. `ExtraInfo`  : Show extra Module information